 Circle hooks are specially designed fishing hooks.
 As the name suggests they have a circular design.
 They are made to hook fish in the side of the mouth rather than somewhere deep that can cause a lot of damage.
 In some cases they may also lead to more hook ups.
-One of the best circle hooks on the market is Owner’s Mutu Light Circle Hook.
+At the very least they can prevent deep gut hooking which can kill fish.

 Regular J-shaped hooks can be swallowed by fish and harm their internal organs.
 That is much less likely to happen with circle hooks.
 When the line is tightened the circle hook moves back towards the angler until the hook point catches on a surface like the corner of the mouth.
 Then it penetrates and stays there.

 When to use a circle hook

 Circle hooks are normally used when fishing for larger fish using live bait.
 So they are often seen on sliding sinker rigs, pole float rigs for catfish, and specialized rigs like the double hook slip sinker rig.
 They are also widely used in saltwater fishing.
 Most circle hooks are sold in larger sizes.

 Circle hooks work especially well when teamed with baitfeeder reels like the Shimano Baitrunner D. These reels have a release switch on the back.
 When you flip the switch the line can freely feed off of the reel.
 When a fish takes the bait the line feeds out creating an audible sound.
 You then pick up the reel, flip the switch and start reeling.
 The fish will be hooked in the corner of the mouth.